mannbadal/checklist/README.md

    - For Android, open the browser menu and select "Add to Home screen".
    - For iOS (Safari), tap the "Share" button and then select "Add to Home Screen".

-## Project Structure

-- `src/`: Contains the source code of the application.
-  - `model/`: Contains the model classes for the checklist.
-  - `view/`: Contains the view classes for rendering the checklist.
-- `index.html`: The main HTML file.
-- `style.css`: The main CSS file for styling the application.
-- `manifest.json`: The web app manifest file for PWA configuration.
-- `service-worker.js`: The service worker file for enabling offline capabilities and caching.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs or features.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.